developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/about/index.md

 The Zebra Enterprise Mobility Management Toolkit (EMMTK) is designed to allow developers of EMM (sometimes known as "mobile device management" or MDM) solutions to adapt their products to manage Zebra devices.
 This has historically involved interfacing with the [MX Management System (MXMS)](/mx/overview), Zebra's XML-based communication framework for managing the capabilities and behaviors of its Android devices.
 With the emergence of Android Enterprise, **_some_** capabilities once accessible only through Zebra's proprietary management layer can (or will in the near future) be controlled by an agent designated as a "Android Enterprise Device Owner" (AEDO) using standardized Android APIs.

-**Zebra staging mechanisms follow these basic processes**:​
+**Zebra staging mechanisms follow these basic steps**:​

-* **Create Staging Profiles** through the StageNow desktop client
+* **Create staging profiles** through the StageNow desktop client
 * **Generate barcodes** or other media that contains staging instructions​
 * **Read the generated medium on the device** using a staging client
 * **Execute the staging instructions to**:​
  * Configure the device for connection to a staging network​
- * Download, install, configure and launch an EMM Agent on the device​
+ * Download, install, configure and launch an EMM agent on the device​
  * Perform persistence and/or other desired staging tasks

 The primary vehicle for integrating an EMM solution with Zebra's staging tools is the [Staging Service API](../api).
 This guide contains all information necessary for adding Zebra-device staging capabilities to an EMM management console.